diyscif/diyscif/scif-thesis.md

 Spec‐for ICD/ICS 705 [@ics-705-ts, pp. 23-27] envisions evaluation of
 construction workers by their country of origin and U.S. clearance level.
 For example, it forbids the use of workers from SETL "critical technical threat level" countries.
-Furthermore, it requires biographical data (full name, current address, Social Security Number (SSN), date and place of birth (DPOB), proof of citizenship, etc.) and fingerprint cards for background checks of all non-cleared construction personnel.
-It requires finish work in high-threat countries to be carried out by SECRET-cleared U.S. personnel and requires access to the site to be withdrawn if adverse security, counterintelligence (CI), or criminal activity is detected.
+Furthermore, it requires biographical data (full name, current address, Social Security Number, date and place of birth, proof of citizenship, etc.) and fingerprint cards for background checks of all non-cleared construction personnel.
+It requires finish work in high-threat countries to be carried out by SECRET-cleared U.S. personnel and requires access to the site to be withdrawn if adverse security, counterintelligence, or criminal activity is detected.
 It also sets various requirements for the monitoring/accompanying of non-cleared workers.
 As an example, for new facilities it allows non-cleared workers, monitored by Construction Surveillance Technicians (CSTs) - dedicated personnel that supplement site access controls, implement screening and inspection procedures, as well as monitor construction and personnel [@ics-705-ts. p.
 7] - to perform the installation of major utilities and feeder lines.
 It requires that all construction personnel receive a security briefing prior to entering the site, so they know which rules to follow and what suspicious activity to report.
-If a construction worker leaves the project under unusual circumstances, the ICD requires the event be documented and the approriate officer to be notified.
+If a construction worker leaves the project under unusual circumstances, the ICD requires the event be documented and the appropriate officer to be notified [@ics-705-ts. p.
+26].

 Not all the above measures for the security vetting of construction personnel can be implemented by non-government actors.
 They simply do not have the